 Dealing with differences

-Dealing with differences has been discussed as a social issue by Paul Scheffer in his controversial article The multicultural drama (2000).
-Before that, the international debate had already been sharpened by Samuel P. Huntington’s frightening vision on the Clash of Civilizations (1996).
-Since then, loud tones have been heard in a heated political debate in many lands with multicultural populations, and the social debate in the social media is getting louder and more troubled ….
+Dealing with differences has been raised as a social issue by Paul Scheffer, in his controversial article Het multicultural drama (2000).
+Before that, the international debate had been heated up by Samuel P. Huntington’s terrifying perspective on the Clash of Civilizations (1996).
+Since then, there has been a heated political debate in many lands with multicultural populations, and the social debate in the social media is getting louder and more troubled ….

-The QFWF wants to turn the debate about migration, refugees and religious strife from a problem for ‘political experts’, to a relevant issue for all of us, making an ethical appeal to everyone: from administrators to the neighbours in the street.
+The QFWF wants to help turn the polarized debate about migration, refugees and religious strife from a problem for ‘political experts’, to a relevant issue for all of us, making an ethical appeal to everyone, from the current administration to our neighbours on the street.

-How do we deal with, or how do we want to deal with ‘the strange other’?
+How do we deal with, and how do we want to deal with ‘the strange other’?

 By stimulating the recognition of the beauty of our differences and shared commonality, instead of a fear of ‘otherness’.

-The world of art and (inter)cultural expressions creates space in and between people and shows connections between cultures!
+The world of the arts and (inter-)cultural expressions create space both in and between people and establish meaningful connections between cultures!

-The QFWF aims to collect artistic, philosophical and practical forms of cultural wisdom from East and West, North and South and to develop them further into educational forms of the intercultural art of living, so that people interact as willing players in an in-between space (as defined by Hannah Arendt) and also keep in touch with their core selves, so that we can fully develop and happily share our world with each other in a spirit of hospitality.
+The QFWF aims to collect artistic, philosophical and practical forms of cultural wisdom from East and West, North and South and to further develop them into useful forms that inform and inspire the intercultural art of living … so that people interact as willing players in an in-between space (as defined by Hannah Arendt) and also keep in touch with their core selves, so that we can fully develop and happily share our world with each other in a spirit of cooperation, openness and hospitality.

-Hospitality and other shared values of humanity connecting people as sisters and brothers open a common playing field!
+Hospitality, respect and openness and other shared values of humanity are what truly connect people as sisters and brothers ― open to a common playing field for all!

 Cultural ANBI status